igalic/blag/contents/articles/opensource-burnout/index.md

 ***This trust comes with a caveat:*** I am not a health-care specialist.
 All I'm doing is sharing my own stories and experiences.
 What has worked for me, might not work for you.
-All I can do for you is listen to your stories, but the only real advise I'll be able to give is to ask you to seek help.
+All I can do for you is listen to your stories, but the only real advice I'll be able to give is to ask you to seek help.

 Let's get back on to my list: Many of those items can be "fixed", other things are not for fixing but might need to be discovered and embraced.